RCT's intro

-The randomised controlled trial (RCT) is a simple and powerful tool of research.
 The RCT aims to measure and compare the outcomes of two or more clinical interventions.
 One of the interventions is regarded as a standard of comparison or control, and the group of participants who receive it is called the control group.
 The key feature is random allocation to the groups, and apart from this random allocation to the comparison groups, the elements of a RCT are no different from the components of any other type of prospective, comparative, quantitative study.

 The most frequent unit of allocation in RCTs is the individual people, either patients (the most common) or caregivers, but groups can also be randomised.